Ann Bittaker, DVM, DABVP (Canine/Feline)

 Dan Foster attended Cal Poly in San Luis Obispo where he earned his Bachelor of Science in Animal Science in 2010.
 He spent 2 years working for a veterinary orthopedic surgeon in Mill Valley, CA before attending vet school.
 Dan graduated from UC Davis School of Veterinary Medicine in 2016.
 Dan worked at Douglas Blvd Veterinary Clinic as part of the Summer Work Experience Program in 2013 and 2014, where he also enjoyed the responsibility of being the hospital handy-man.

-In his spare time, Dan likes to spend time with his wife, Erin, and their animal children, Lucy, Westley, and Mo.
+In his spare time, Dan likes to spend time with his wife, Erin, and their animal children, Lucy and Westley.
 They enjoy being outside, especially in the UC Davis Arboretum where they walk and run with their dogs.
 If they are not outdoors, you will find them staying busy working on projects around the house and entertaining friends and family.

 Kelsey Giardina, DVM